Hack-Unicorn-Club/DSA-Team/README.md

 # DSA-Team-Repository
-### Welcome to the Hack Unicorn Club Data Structures and Algorithms (DSA) Team Repository! 🧠🧩
+### Welcome to the Hack Unicorn Club DSA Team Repository! 🧠🧩

 At Hack Unicorn Club, we're passionate about mastering the fundamentals of Data Structures and Algorithms.
 Our DSA team is committed to honing our problem-solving skills, algorithmic thinking, and coding prowess.
 We're on a quest to tackle complex challenges and become DSA wizards.